Logiqx/gps-details/docs/devices/garmin/watches/instinct.md

 This page lists the GPS / GNSS chipsets that are used in the Garmin Instinct watches.

-The Instinct watches have a low resolution, black and white display.
-I often see people wearing them on the beach, especially the surf editions.

 The various models are listed in reverse-chronological order.